data-to-insight/ssd-data-model/README.md

 ### Data objects Conceptual Model

-Defining a set of objects/data points capturing LA Childrens Services data during the different stages of an individual's progress through the CSC system(s); published for iterative review  [current data object/conceptual model](https://data-to-insight.github.io/ssd-data-model/).
+Defining a set of objects/data points capturing LA Children's Services data during the different stages of an individual's progress through the CSC system(s); published for iterative review  [current data object/conceptual model](https://data-to-insight.github.io/ssd-data-model/).

 The project will use [GIT][git] to track and approve proposed changes to the safeguarding data standard.